 Click on the button below to buy a Goffin's cockatoo from our parrots farm.Buy Now!

-Goffin’s cockatoos are not shy birds.
+Goffin’s cockatoo for sale are not shy birds.
 Like a typical cockatoo, most enjoy being held and petted, and are friendly and sociable.
-Goffin’s can also be a bit mischievous and are quick learners.
+Goffin’s cockatoo for sale can also be a bit mischievous and are quick learners.
 Don’t be surprised to find that your Goffin’s cockatoo quickly learns to open the cage after seeing you unlatch the lock.

 Also called the Tanimbar corella, the Goffin’s cockatoo is the smallest of the white cockatoos, and are about 12 inches long from head to tail.
 It is most likely to be mistaken for a bare-eyed cockatoo (or little corella) because of their similar appearance.